Britain’s Brighton Foodies Festival, one of the great annual food festivals in Europe

 What better place to sample Gruyère cheese than in the little medieval village of Gruyères, northeast of Lake Geneva in Switzerland.
 And what better time than at the annual Gruyère Festival?
 This one-day festival hosts demonstrations of the traditional preparation of cheese with Swiss and other European cheese makers, amid the fanfare of Alpine horns, music and flag throwing.
 There are cheese demonstrations and regional handcrafts for sale.

 Lugano Autumn Festival (Festa d’Autunno)

 Ticino, the Italian-speaking region of Switzerland, celebrates its grape harvest every year with a huge street food fair in Lugano.
-In addition to performers and street musicians offering traditional entertainment, you’ll also find stalls offering roast pork, risotto, gnocchi, polenta, minestrone and other Ticinese specialties.
+As in past years, at this food festival in Europe in 2020 you’ll find performers and street musicians offering traditional entertainment, as well as numerous stalls offering roast pork, risotto, gnocchi, polenta, minestrone and other Ticinese specialties.
 And, of course, plenty of vino.
 Delizioso!